Dangerous Driving Lawyer Melbourne

-Dangerous Driving & Careless Driving Offences
+Dangerous Driving Offences in Victoria

 Dangerous Driving Offences

 Dangerous driving involves the driving of a motor vehicle at a speed or in a manner that is dangerous to the public.
+The prosecution must prove the following matters to succeed:

-You are the person who was driving (identity);
+- You are the person who was driving (identity);

-That you drove a motor vehicle;
+- That you drove a motor vehicle;

-That your driving was at a speed that was dangerous or a manner that was dangerous to the public
+- That your driving was at a speed that was dangerous or a manner that was dangerous to the public

 Circumstances where a vehicle rather than motor vehicle is involved.